tjex/tjex.github.io/src/content/blog/2024/zettelkasten-grid-system.md

 - Programming
 - Zettelkasten

+#### A brief case for structure notes

+Structure notes strike a functional balance between folders and tags.
+They provide a topical starting point, e.g., "Cognition" along with some linked notes relating to "Cognition".
+But the structure note requires us to insert a link manually, and each time we go to do that, we *see* what other notes are *already* linked.
+As we view the pre-existing links in the index, we develop a perception as to how valuable it is to add the new link.
+Compare this with adding a tag, whereby we have no immediate idea of how the current note we're tagging compares in value to other notes tagged "Cognition".

+The result of curating index notes is that each time we decide to search through our Zettelkasten by a category (by opening an index note), our direction is already thoughtfully predefined by our past selves, using our own thought processes to inform *what we define as good focal points for that category*.
+This helps maintain our current velocity of thought, and provides much less friction in deciding which note to select when compared to doing a tag search for "Cognition".

 ### D for diaries

 With dates as titles.
 A place to write down fleeting information or personal